-In total, his publications have received over 3200 citations, and his current h-index is 19.
+He has authored 19 top-tier conference and journal papers and his publications have received over 3300 citations, and his current h-index is 19.

-His representative work includes PointNeXt (NeurIPS, >1100 cites, >900 GitHub stars), Magic123 (ICLR, >450 cites, >1.6K GitHub stars) and Omni-ID (CVPR'25, products integrated into Snapchat).
+His representative work includes PointNeXt (NeurIPS, >1100 cites, >900 GitHub stars), Magic123 (ICLR, >450 cites, >1.6K GitHub stars) and Omni-ID (CVPR'25).
+His leading authored papers SR-Training (NeurIPS), Omni-ID, and ComposeMe (Siggraph Asia) have been integrated into Snapchat products, serving 400 million monthly active users, with 6 filed patents.
+He also serves as area chair for ICLR 2026.

 If you are interested in working in image/video generative models with me, please reach out at guocheng.qian [at] outlook.com